RetroReversing/retroReversing/pages/ps1/PlayStation Hardware Architecture.md

     url: /ps1
   - name: PlayStation Hardware Architecture (Motherboard)
     url: #
-references:
-  - youtube
-  - edge
 recommend:
   - ps1
   - consolearchitecture
+  - hardware
 editlink: /ps1/PlayStation Hardware Architecture.md
+redirect_from:
+  - /inside-playstation
 ---
 This episode with look at the PS1's hardware and why Final Fantasy 7 was written the way that it was.